Quantum Simulation of Light-Front Parton Correlators: Motivation

 Given these advances, it is clear that the applicability of QuIST to the study of physical problems is a burning question.
 One possible approach is to build a multipurpose (universal, programmable) quantum computer.
 Yet another one has its roots in Feynman's first intuition of quantum computers \cite{feynman1982simulating,Feynman:1986wm}: if quantum hardware able to precisely reproduce another physical quantum model exists, this would provide us with a powerful investigation tool for computing the observables of the model, and to verify or compare its prediction with the physical system.
 In other words, having a quantum simulator for the physical problem of interest.

+Quantum simulators and quantum computers directly exploit quantum mechanical concepts such as superposition and entanglement of quantum states \cite{RevModPhys.86.153}.
+A fundamental reason for the exponential increase in computational power in these quantum devices is quantum entanglement, i.e., quantum correlations, among the local degrees of freedom.

+A general quantum state for a set of $n$ sites, with $d$ possible quantum levels at each site requires $d^n$ complex amplitudes for its description (setting normalization aside).
+A classical computer will need to keep track of all these amplitudes, which means an exponential growth of memory requirements with the quantum system size.
+In addition to this, some quantum protocols achieve a much better scaling of computational time with the system size than any classical algorithm for the same problem \cite{Nielsen:2000ne,doi:10.1137/S0036144598347011}.

 Today, the research frontier is at the edge of having universal quantum computers and quantum simulators able to perform such investigations beyond proof-of-principle analysis.
 Indeed, the quantum platforms mentioned above (cold atoms, trapped ions, superconducting circuits) are genuine quantum systems where the available experimental techniques offer an impressive degree of control together with high-fidelity measurements, thus combining two fundamental requirements for a quantum simulator.
-In this way, detailed studies and proposals have been put forward to perform quantum simulations of lattice QCD in the near and mid-term \cite{Jordan1130,Martinez:2016qx,Mil1128,PhysRevResearch.2.013272,kreshchuk2020quantum}.
+In this way, detailed studies and proposals have been put forward to perform quantum simulations of lattice QCD in the near and mid-term (e.g. \cite{Jordan1130,Martinez:2016qx,Mil1128,PhysRevResearch.2.013272}).
+Also, light-front Hamiltonian methods to perform quantum computations of QCD matrix elements have recently been proposed as a promising alternative to equal-time lattice approaches, since they address the computation of matrix elements directly in Minkowski space-time rather than in Euclidean space-time~\cite{kreshchuk2020quantum,Kreshchuk:2020aiq}.

 Let us therefore consider the conceptual requirements for quantum simulation of the quantities of interest in proton structure, such as $f_{f/P}(\xi)$ in Eq.~\eqref{eq:PDF}.
 We would need to encode in the quantum degrees of freedom at our disposal both matter and gauge fields.
 We would need to carry out measurements associated with the state $|PS\rangle$.
 And we need time evolution, since the Wilson line $\mathcal{U}(y)$ is non-local in time.
 Furthermore, we need to ensure that we are actually simulating gauge-invariant quantities.